BC Wildfire Service sees success with controlled Eagle Bluff wildfire ignitions - Vernon Morning Star

 Telus service remains out for many customers in the Regional District of Okanagan Similkameen’s Area A around Kilpoola and Old Richter Pass due to telecom infrastructure damage from the wildfire.
 Work is currently underway according to Telus to restore service, but no time estimate is available.

-BC Wildfire Service is reminding travellers to be cautious along Highway 3 as personnel are still using the route often.
+BC Wildfire Service is reminding travellers to be cautious along Highway 3 as crews using the route.

 A cooler day is expected for Aug.
-7, with a high forecasted for 26 C, along with isolated showers and thunderstorms.
+7, with a high of 26 C forecast for the region, along with isolated showers and thunderstorms.

 After Aug.
 7, BC Wildfire Service’s structure protection task force will no longer be doing overnight shifts, but the crews will still be monitoring the area and maintaining installed systems.